sudachen/playground/docs/_posts/2018-02-26-Embedding-Go-pprof.md

 ```

 The **Options.Flagset** presents an object with logic similar to the standard flag.FlagSet.
-Pprof can operates with commandline arguments and options va this object.
+Pprof can access to commandline arguments and options via this object.

 [pprof/driver/driver.go:72](https://github.com/google/pprof/blob/db0be723d40dfbb90c702d493a71d398173358e7/driver/driver.go#L72)
 ```golang